como-controlar-un-esp8266-con-api-rest-ajax-y-json

 }

-On the other hand, our ‘Server.hpp’ file that contains the server definition has changed.
+On the other hand, our ‘Server.hpp’ file containing the server definition has changed.
 We have defined two endpoints to the URI ‘/LED’ for GET and POST requests respectively, and we have associated the corresponding callback functions.

 AsyncWebServer server(80);